makokaz/matsubo/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
 During Deployment, you will be asked to fill in a few [API Keys](#api-keys).
 3. Since Matsubo uses internally a PostgreSQL database to gather all event information, you must add the [Heroku Postgres add-on](https://elements.heroku.com/addons/heroku-postgresql) to your newly created Matsubo application.
 4. The postgres-database must now be initialized.
     At the main page of your Matsubo application, click on `More -> Run Console` and type `python` in the blank field, then Enter.
     Copy the following lines into the console that appeared:
     ```python
     from cogs.utils.database import *
     createDatabase(recreate=True)
     ```
 5. At the main page of your Matsubo application, next to the Dyno formation, click on `Configure Dynos` and turn it on to run Matsubo!

-That's all! :data:
+That's all! 🎉

 ## 2. Local PC (or other services)